-If your network is spread out across a wide area with many unmanned sites, you need SNMP monitoring.
+If your network is spread out across a wide area with many unmanned sites, you need an SNMP monitoring system.
 It's virtually impossible for you and your team to watch all of your gear without some form of automated monitoring.
-Your network is too big, and there are too few hours a day to be constantly driving between remote sites - burning both fuel and labor time.

-SNMP monitoring is distinct from other forms of monitoring because it uses the SNMP protocol.
-SNMP stands for Simple Network Management Protocol.
-SNMP messages are, most commonly, created by an SNMP agent (some kind of gear at your site) and received by a central SNMP manager (a software program, ideally running on its own dedicated hardware platform).
+SNMP monitoring is distinct from other forms of monitoring because it uses the Simple Network Management Protocol(SNMP)l.
+SNMP messages are, most commonly, created by an SNMP agent (some kind of gear at your site).
+And they are received by a central SNMP manager (a software program, ideally running on its own dedicated hardware platform).

 For many years, the lack of security in SNMP was viewed by many as its Achilles' heel.
 For all its wonderful business benefits, the threat of cyber terrorists and virtual vandals loomed large.